-This 720-hour program consists of nine self-contained units of learning called modules.
-Included in this program are 100 hours of Anatomy and Physiology, as well as introduction to principles and practices of massage therapy, massage fundamentals, massage and bodyworks, business and success skills, and health and wellness.
+This 750-hour program consists of nine self-contained units of learning called modules, which includes an additional 30 hours (outside of the regular classroom training) of hands on training working in a massage clinic either on campus or in an off site clinic.
+Included in this program is 225 hours of Anatomy and Physiology, as well as an introduction to principles and practices of massage therapy, massage fundamentals, massage and bodyworks, business and success skills, ethics and health and wellness.
+Students also learn pathology, hydrotherapy and allied modalities.
 Upon the successful completion of this program, graduates will have received the education necessary to attain a career in one of the most engaging and exciting fields today.
-The graduate may work in an entry-level position as a Massage Therapist in a variety of health care facilities, including, but not limited to, a massage clinic, hospital, chiropractic office, nursing home, health club, spa, resort, or in private practice.
-Massage Therapists may be employed in urban, suburban, and rural areas.
+With the tools of a well-trained massage therapist, the graduate may work in an entry level position as a massage therapist in a variety of health care facilities, including but not limited to a massage clinic, hospital, chiropractic office, nursing home, health club, spa, resort, or in private practice.

-The Massage Therapy program provides the student with the theory and hands-on applications required to perform the following tasks:
+Objectives: The Massage Therapy program provides the student with the theory and hands-on applications required to perform the following tasks: